Zelldon/zeebe/docs/src/grpc/reference.md

   string type = 2;
   // a set of headers tying the job to a workflow instance/task instance JobHeaders jobHeaders = 3;
-  // a set of custom headers defined during modelling; currently returned as a serialized
+  // a set of custom headers defined during modelling; returned as a serialized
   // JSON document
   string customHeaders = 4;
   // the name of the worker which activated this job